|Birthname||John Cooper, Jr.|

 Cooper moved into the medium of TV in 1960.
 Five years later he was producing films as a movie mogul, and by 1958 had chalked up credits as a successful TV director.
 In April 1981, he published his autobiography, "Please Don't Shoot my Dog."

-Cooper died May 3, 2011 after suffering from a brief but unspecified illness in a Los Angeles hospital.
+Cooper died on 3 May 2011 in Santa Monica, California, after suffering from a brief but unspecified illness.
+He was 88.

 - other associate with McFarland, George (born 2 October 1928).
 Notes: co-star role